brightway-lca/randonneur/README.md

 Keep moving forward.

 Randonneur is a library to make changes to life cycle inventory databases.
+Specifically, `randonneur` provides the following:

+* A data format for specifying life cycle inventory data transformations
+* Helper functions to create and validate data in this data format
+* Functions to apply the transformations to data

 You can use it to re-link your data to the latest version of a background database, to update existing databases with new data, or to perform other data transformations.
 Randonneur uses JSON files to describe these changes; contrast this with [wurst](https://github.com/polca/wurst), which can do these manipulations and more, but documents its manipulations in code.

+`randonneur` does not provide any data itself, but its sister library [randonneur_data](https://github.com/brightway-lca/randonneur_data) has data for many common transformations.

 Although designed to work with [Brightway](https://brightway.dev/), this library is not Brightway-specific.